safeTALK (Training for Organizations)

 Who is it for?

-safeTALK is suitable for anyone 15 years of age and older.
+safeTALK is suitable for individuals 15 and older.
 It is ideal for all types of community members, including first responders, teachers, youth workers, housing support, faith communities, parents/families, and community members interested in learning how to respond to suicide.

-safeTALK can be delivered for groups of up to 30 participants and can be hosted at your location or at the Crisis Centre.
+safeTALK can be delivered for groups of up to 30 participants and a minimum of 10.
+The training can be hosted at your location or at the Crisis Centre.

 Testimonials